alpaca-core/alpaca-core-sdk/doc/dev/design-doc.md

         * Multiple remotes can be assigned to a provider.
     * Remote: a model repository
         * It has a manifest of available models
-        * It supports SQL-like queries for the fields of the model description
+        * It supports queries for the fields of the model description.
+Think SQL relational databases, though the query language will likely not be SQL.
     * Model: a collection of parameters.
-        * If a model is not loaded it's manifest is available
+        * The model manifest can be available regardless of whether the model is loaded.
         * A model must be loaded to create a...
     * Job: an inference job whose state persists while the job is "alive".
         * Multiple jobs can be created from a model.